Rajpratik71/eucalyptus-wiki/Eucalyptus-Meetup-Locations.md

 * Group size: 31 _(as of 12/1/2013)_
 * Euca contact: Greg DeKoenigsberg
 * Next planned meetup: none
-* TODO: plan a meetup for Jan or Feb 2014
+* TODO: plan a meetup for Feb 2014

 **Seattle, Washington**